hyperspy/hyperspy/doc/user_guide/eds.rst

     ├── elements = ['Al', 'Cu', 'Mn']
     └── xray_lines = ['Al_Ka', 'Cu_La', 'Mn_La']

-A warning is raised, if setting a X-ray lines higher than the beam energy.
+A warning is raised if you try to set an X-ray line higher than the beam energy:

 .. code-block:: python